sreevani0313/Digital-factory-challenge/README.md

 # Digital Factory Challenge

 Welcome to the Digital Factory Challenge!
-This project includes both the **Frontend** and **Backend** code for a to-do list application.
+This project includes both the Frontend and Backend code for a to-do list application.

 ## Project Overview

 This project consists of two parts:

 Frontend: A to-do list application built with React.

-Backend: A simple Node.js or API-based backend (if applicable).
+Backend: Node.js

 ### Frontend Features:
 Add new tasks